-Depending on your circumstances, you may be able to ask for a refund using a form, or you may need to contact HMRC directly.
+Depending on your circumstances, you might be able to ask for a refund using a form, or you might need to contact HMRC directly.

 If you think you haven’t paid enough tax

-If you think you’ve underpaid tax, then you may have to complete a tax return.
+If you think you’ve underpaid tax, then you might have to complete a tax return.

 In such a case, normal self-assessment time limits apply.
 To pay an amount up to £3,000 through an adjustment to your tax code for the following year, you should file a return by 31 December following the end of tax year.

 Otherwise, tax still due for the last tax year must be paid by 31 January following the end of the tax year in which the income arose.